Words like unique get overused in national parks. This one earns it.

 The Minuteman Missile Program was the ultimate result of the MAD policy of nuclear deterrence.
 1000 Minuteman missiles stood ready in their silos, prepared to launch at a moment’s notice.
 Each missile carried a nuclear payload equal to eighty atomic bombs.

-The Delta Wing supervised 3 squadrons totaling 150 nuclear missiles.
-The Park’s Delta-01 launch control facility controlled ten of those missiles, one of which is preserved in the Park’s Delta-09 Silo.
+The Delta Wing supervised three squadrons totaling 150 nuclear missiles.
+The Park’s launch control facility Delta-01 controlled ten of those missiles.
+One deactivated Minuteman missile is preserved in the Park’s Delta-09 Silo.

-Today visitors can explore the visitor center, tour the Delta-01 Launch Facility, and visit the Delta-09 Missile Silo to get an inside view of Cold War History.
+Today you can explore the visitors center, tour the Delta-01 Launch Facility, and visit the Delta-09 Missile Silo to get an inside view of Cold War history.

 Three separate locations comprise Minuteman Missile NHS.
-All three sites are located in South Dakota along a short stretch of Interstate 90, near Badlands National Park.
+All three sites are located in western South Dakota along a short stretch of Interstate 90, a short drive from Badlands National Park.

-Ok, so there are parks where you can afford to skip the visitor center.
+Ok, so there are parks where you can afford to skip the interpretive center.
 This park is not one of those parks.
 The Cold War is a sophisticated (and scary) subject.

-Thankfully, the Minuteman Missile Visitor Center has a power-packed exhibit that guides you through the ins and outs of the Iron Curtain, the arms race, MAD, and disarmament treaties.
+Thankfully, the Minuteman Missile Visitor Center has power-packed exhibits that guide you through the ins and outs of the Iron Curtain, the arms race, MAD, and disarmament treaties.

-The center also provides insights into what it was to work with or live beside nuclear warheads on a regular basis.
-You get a personal side to this history when you listen to the stories of the Missilleers who tended the warheads, and the farmers who had them in their fields!
+The center also provides insights into what it was to work with or live beside nuclear weapons on a regular basis.
+You get a personal side to this history when you listen to the stories of the Missilleers (service men) who tended the warheads, and the local landowners who had them in their fields!

 Educational resources